kaganjd/sealion/README.md

 3. `$ source venv/bin/activate` to activate the virtualenv
 4. `$ pip install -r requirements.txt` to install Python dependencies

-Then either start server with GUI:
+Then either start the server with a GUI control panel:

 5. `$ python src/gui.py`

-Or start server without GUI:
+Or start the server without a GUI:

 5. `$ python src/main.py` starts a server on port 8080